gersonbarbosa7/api-python-semantic-search/README.md

 pip install -r requirements.txt
 ```

-3 - Run the following command to set up the database (you have Docker installed, right?)
+3 - Run the following command to set up the database and redis (you have Docker installed, right?)
 ```
 docker-compose up -d
 ```